-- TOEFL scores for students who are not native English speakers
+- TOEFL of 100 for non-native English speakers

 - Official transcripts

 Please send any paper copies of materials such as your recommendation letters or personal statement to:

 Electronic copies may also be sent to firstname.lastname@example.org.